-6. Maintenance
+10. Maintenance

 The SM70 is designed to be a low maintenance instrument with no user serviceable components.
-It is recommended that the SM70 be zero and span checked at regular intervals (monthly if possible) to ensure on going responsiveness.
 The sensor board needs to be replaced with a calibrated board annually.

-6.1.
+10.1.
 Replacing the Sensor Board

-- Unscrew the four lid screws and remove lid. - Unscrew sensor board using a 5.5mm hexa socket screwdriver and remove cabling.
-Keep the screws, nuts, washers and standoffs for re-use. - Connect cabling to new sensor board and re-attach to enclosure lid.
+- Unscrew the four lid screws and remove lid. - Un-screw sensor board using a 5.5mm hexa-socket screwdriver and remove cabling.

+- Keep the screws, nuts, washers and standoffs for re-use. - Connect cabling to new sensor board and re-attach to enclosure lid.
+Use flat screwdriver to hold screw in place during tightening - Make sure the board does not rest on connectors.